Of course, there’s no right or wrong answer, each family will have to make its call, but let’s have a look at the options available.

 - What are the objectives with regards to learning the second language?

 Finally, a last word.
-Choosing the right school is very important, both for parents and for children.
+Choosing the right bilingual kindergarten for children in Italy is very important, both for parents and for children.
 The kids will spend quite some time there, and it is important that they are happy and well cared for and that you are comfortable with your choice.
 Bilingualism is a nice plus, but my personal suggestion is above all to choose a school you like and are comfortable with.
 If you are a bilingual family, trust yourself, you can raise a child bilingual even if s/he goes to a normal school.

-By Letizia Quaranta, editor of the bilingual parenting blog Bilinguepergioco
+By Letizia Quaranta, editor of the bilingual parenting resource Bilinguepergioco